h1

 Yes.
 There are a number of custom Z-machine interpreters for handhelds; see the ifwiki page on interpreters.
 CellarDoor for PalmOS seems to receive especially rave reviews.
 CellarDoor also handles Glulx games.

-A version of Frotz is available for iPhones.
+A version of Frotz is available for iPhones and iPads.
 It comes bundled with a bunch of IF, and it is also possible to move onto it new games from IFDB.
+Recent versions can play Glulx games and show at least some graphics, though this functionality is new and may be fragile.

 Can I7 games be bundled with executables so the player just has to click to play?